softpeak007/mission-control-ai/README.md

-# 🚀 Mission Control AI
-### *Autonomous Multi-Agent Operating System for Founders*
+ *Autonomous Multi-Agent Operating System for Founders*

 > **Transforms weeks of strategic planning into an actionable blueprint in minutes.**

-Mission Control AI is a high-performance orchestration workspace that coordinates an elite, specialized syndicate of autonomous AI agents working in sequential consensus to deconstruct, structure, audit, and package raw business goals into validated start-up blueprints, monetization models, and detailed investor memos—all in under 15 seconds.
+Mission Control AI is a high-performance orchestration workspace that coordinates an elite, specialized syndicate of autonomous AI agents working in sequential consensus to deconstruct, structure, audit, and package raw business goals into validated start-up blueprints, monetization models, and detailed investor memos—all in under Mission Control AI transforms a single business goal into a validated startup blueprint using specialized AI agents, consensus reasoning, and investor-grade analysis.

 ---